PeterUveges/ffbmod/README.md

 This is a somewhat modified version of Yves Usson's [module](https://www.yusynth.net/Modular/EN/BANK/index.html).
 Changes are:

 * Tuning.
-* Addition of auxiliary PCB for panel mounted slide pots and jacks.
+* Addition of auxiliary PCB for board mounted slide pots and jacks (instead of Usson's panel mounted, wired rotary pots and jacks).
 * Relocation of headers on main PCB to accommodate mating with sockets on panel components PCB.
 Ribbon cable is replaced by mated header/socket.
 * Use of dual bypass caps (one from each rail to ground instead of one between the two rails).
 * Omission of MOTM and MTA power headers.